MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 If the sort keys contain missing values, you can use the *missingsLow* flag to specify whether they are sorted as low values (*missingsLow=TRUE*, the default) or high values (*missingsLow=FALSE*).

-### Removing Duplicates While Sorting
+### Remove duplicates during sort

 In many situations, you are sorting a large data set by a particular key, for example, userID, but are looking for a sorted list of unique userIDs.
-The *removeDupKeys* argument to rxSort allows you to remove the duplicate entries from a sorted list.
+The *removeDupKeys* argument to **rxSort** allows you to remove the duplicate entries from a sorted list.
 This argument is supported only for *type="auto"* and *type="mergeSort"*; it is ignored for *type="varByVar"*.

 When you use *removeDupKeys=TRUE*, the first record containing a unique combination of the *sortByVars* is retained; subsequent matching records are omitted from the sorted results, but, if desired, a count of the matching records is maintained in a new *dupFreqVar* output column.
 For example, the following artificial data set simulates a small amount of transaction data, with a user name, a state, and a transaction amount.
 When we sort by the variables *users* and *state* and specify *removeDupKeys=TRUE*, the *transAmt* shown for duplicate entries is the transaction amount for the *first* transaction encountered:

 	set.seed(17)
 	users <- sample(c("Aiden", "Ella", "Jayden", "Ava", "Max", "Grace", "Riley",